bxdoan/bxdoan/README.md

 <div align="center">

-> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.
+> You can’t fall if you don’t climb.
+But there’s no joy in living your whole life on the ground.

-> — Booker T. Washington —
+> — Unknown —

 </div>